AakashWalia/Serverside-tagging/guide.md

                                                      **Merge Object**

 In addition to the above three data elements, you should create data elements to capture the information required necessary for your ads platform.
 For example - Meta CAPI requires you to send a unique event id, fpc, fbp, user agent etc. CM API requires information like hashed email, hashed phone, GCLDC cookie etc to enhance the conversions.

                                                      **Data Elements**

-After you have created your data elements, you can create the rules to send data to server side.
+After you have created data elements to capture the information you require, you can create the rules to send data to server side.

+## Rule Configuration

+Facebook Pixel is already setup, you need to add further actions to enable the pixel to send the paramters you need server side.
+Configure a SEND EVENT after your facebook pixel.
+Set the type of event (pageviews if its a pageview rule, Lead if its a lead event) and populate the XDM field with the Merge Object you created earlier.
+This enables the schema to be sent to adobe edge network.
+You can use the path for the specific variables and reference them to send it with your server side call.

+                                                     **Rule Configuration**

+# Server Side Setup

+## Extensions

+For CM and Meta you need the follwing two extensions:

+1. Meta Conversions API Extension - You need Pixel ID and Access Token from your meta account for specific account to establish the connection.
+After the connection is established you can configure the rule and send data from Adobe Edge Server to your meta platform.

+                                                     **Meta Conversion**

+**Note** that you can only use one Pixel ID and Access Token to integrate with your Meta account.
+However, when you are creating the rule, you can overwrite the pixel ids and access tokens.

+                                                     **Overwrite**

+2. Adobe Cloud Connector - No configuration necessary.

+Now you can start creating the data elements and rules server side.

+## Data Elements

+Data elements are inherently limited in server-side contexts due to their inability to be deployed directly on websites.
+Consequently, they can only reference variables transmitted to your server.
+This limitation is addressed through the use of schemas, which facilitate the capture of parameters on the server side that were initially collected on your website.
+To achieve this, reference the path of the parameter within the schema.
+This approach ensures that the necessary data is accurately captured and utilised for server-side operations.

+                                                     **fbccookie**

+## Rule Configuration

+In contrast to client-side operations, server-side processes do not utilise triggers, as it is not possible to execute a rule directly on the server.
+Instead, data can only be forwarded or pushed from the client (web or app) to the server.
+However, similar to client-side rules, server-side operations can employ conditions to determine actions based on specific pages and events.
+By defining these conditions, you ensure that the appropriate actions are taken when the specified criteria are satisfied, thereby facilitating effective server-side data handling.

+For instance, when configuring a Lead event for an AAMI account, you may establish the following conditions to specify the desired actions when these conditions are met:

+                                                     **LeadEvent**

+1. Conditions - Lead Event condition to configure the rule to execute exclusively when the event is identified as a lead event and Brand condition to ensure the rule fires only when the brand is AAMI, excluding other digital brands such as APIA.

+                                                     **Conditions**

+3. Actions - Set up the action to transmit the API conversion event to Meta.
+Populate the fields with the appropriate event parameters, such as using {{fbc cookie}} for the click ID and {{fbp cookie}} for the browser ID.

+                                                     **Actions**

+Once the rule is configured, proceed to publish it in the development environment.
+Utilize the Adobe Cloud Debugger extension to conduct thorough testing.
+Upon successful validation of the rules, you may publish them to the production environment.

+By adhering to these steps, you can ensure precise execution and validation of server-side rules, enhancing data handling and integration processes.